Are Humans as Brittle as Large Language Models?: Related Work

 Subjective tasks, such as hate speech detection and emotion classification, are inherently influenced by the value systems, cognitive frameworks, and personal experiences of annotators~\citep{sap-etal-2019-risk,truthlie,milkowski-etal-2021-personal}.
-In the context of emotion analysis, subjectivity has been studied across various domains, including healthcare, hospitality, and social media, where accounting for individual differences has been shown to enhance model performance in capturing user emotions~\citep{9767502,suzuki-etal-2022-emotional,KAZIENKO202343}.

 Recent work has introduced this concept in humans to LLMs, e.g., with socio-demographic prompting~\citep{2025demo,dayanik-etal-2022-analysis}.
 Our approach considers the distribution of predictions by prompting LLMs a large number of times without anchoring responses to predefined demographic categories.